Kr-Panghu/Lab2-map/Lab2-map/README.md

+# Kr's Map

+Author: Kangrui Cen

+This is a map that is implemented manually by itself, whose internal data structure is a balanced tree (AVL Tree).

+The following are the rules for this assignment.

 # Program-Design-and-Data-Structure I/II (2021 Fall & 2022 Spring)
 Course material release page of CS1958/CS1959 for John Class, SJTU. <br>
 **Copy right**: ACM Class 2018